asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

   <tr>
     <th>_type <i>(mandatory)</i></th>
     <td>
-      the type of this event. this key is the only one that is mandatory as it is used to look up the correct event handler.
+      The type of this event.
+This key is the only one that is mandatory as it is used to look up the correct event handler.
     </td>
   </tr>
   <tr>
     <th>_time</th>
     <td>
-      contains the time at which this event was recorded as a unix timestamp. you can retroactively add events by setting this to a value in the past. (this field is optional)
+      Contains the time at which this event was recorded as a unix timestamp.
+You can retroactively add events by setting this to a value in the past (this field is optional).
     </td>
   </tr>
   <tr>
     <th>_session</th>
     <td>
-      contains the session id of the user that triggered this event (optional)
+      Contains the session id of the user that triggered this event (optional).
     </td>
   </tr>
   <tr>
     <th>_namespace</th>
     <td>
-      sets the namespace for this event (optional, you only need this if you have more than one namespace)
+      Sets the namespace for this event (optional, you only need this if you have more than one namespace).
     </td>
   </tr>
 </table>